severalnines/docs/user-guide/import.rst

 	- This is not recommended for clusters with more than 2000 database objects.

 * **Node AutoRecovery**
-	- ClusterControl will perform automatic recovery if it detects any of the nodes in the cluster is down.
+	- Toggle on so ClusterControl will perform automatic recovery if it detects any of the nodes in the cluster is down.

 * **Cluster AutoRecovery**
-	- ClusterControl will perform automatic recovery if it detects the cluster is down or degraded.
+	- Toggle on so ClusterControl will perform automatic recovery if it detects the cluster is down or degraded.

 * **Automatic Node Discovery**
-	- You only need to specify ONE Galera node and ClusterControl will discover the rest based on ``wsrep_cluster_address``.
+	- If toggled on, you only need to specify ONE Galera node and ClusterControl will discover the remaining nodes based on the hostname/IPs used for Galera's intra-node communication.
+Replication slaves, load balancers, and other supported services connected to the Galera Cluster can be added after the import has finished.

 * **Add Node**
 	- Specify the target node and press 'Enter' for each of them.
 If you have *Automatic Node Discovery* enabled, you only need to specify only one node.